 Granted, collecting rubbish, is just working on the symptoms and not tackling the root of plastic pollution.
 Nevertheless, it is necessary to deal with the mess that already has been created all over the world.
 In any case, it’s better to start somewhere, than to wait and complain.

 Get active in local clean-ups or just do it yourself

-When we lived in Labuan Bajo on Flores we heard the first time about Trash Hero, an organisation based on local communities members organising clean-ups that any volunteer can join.
+When we lived in Labuan Bajo on Flores we heard the first time about Trash Hero, an organisation based on local community members organising clean-ups that any volunteer can join.
 These get-together cleanings are usually organised once a week and there is additional education work, especially with kids.
 Since then, the movement has definitely grown.
 The website of Trash Hero lists 32 chapters in Indonesia.
-Via Facebook I learnt about the special event “Bali’s biggest cleanup, 1 Island, 1 Voice” which took place on the 15th of February.
-Afterwards they announced:
+Via Facebook, I learnt about the special event “Bali’s biggest cleanup, 1 Island, 1 Voice” which took place on the 15th of February.
+Afterwards, they announced: